Business valuation-assessing-business-value-at-the-desk

 • Different valuation methods take into account both the substance of the company and venture a forecast for the future on the basis of past earnings.

 • The company valuation is indispensable for further negotiations - for example for a succession.
-It is admittedly not identical with the final purchase pricebut an important basis for the sale of the company.
+It is admittedly not identical with the final purchase pricebut an important basis for the Company sale.

 • There are various methods of calculation that have individual advantages and disadvantages.
 The purchase price corridor determined by means of a well valid company valuation offers a negotiation framework.